 Section 3.
 Committee Leadership and Membership

-With the exception of the Membership Committee, eligible association members will indicate each year the committees on which they have an interest in serving and a potential membership list as compiled from this information, shall be submitted to the incoming President.
+With the exception of the Membership Committee, eligible Association members will indicate each year the committees on which they have an interest in serving.
+Potential membership lists as compiled from this information and shall be submitted to the incoming President.
 Upon the election of the slate of officers, the newly elected President-Elect, in consultation with the incoming President, will recruit Vice-Chairs/Chair Elects for each of the standing committees.
 The Vice-Chair/Chair-Elect position is for a two-year term, and will assume the position of Chair after one year.
 The committee leadership team will be announced at the annual meeting.

 All committee members are appointed for a one-year term, but can be re-appointed annually with no restrictions on number of terms served.
 Every attempt will be made to attain geographic distribution.
 The Committee Chairs, as needed, will appoint subcommittees and subcommittee chairs.
 The Membership Committee shall be comprised of the Membership Committee Chair (appointed by the incoming President-Elect), the Regional Representatives, and the Treasurer.